auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 In fact, a topic of research in FHE is the construction of homomorphic transciphers, which are alternative cryptographic primitives designed to be relatively efficient when executed inside FHE.
-Perhaps alternative cryptographic primitives designed to be particularly _in_efficient when executed inside any suitable method of homomorphic encryption should also be pursued as an anti-problem.
+Perhaps alternative cryptographic primitives designed to be particularly _inefficient_ when executed inside any suitable method of homomorphic encryption should also be pursued as an anti-problem.